 What types of statutory issues are involved in business disputes?

 A large body of laws govern business activities in California.
 These laws cover issues that include taxation, deceptive business practices, antitrust issues, fraud, insurance, liability, civil rights and more.
 If your business is under investigation or has been accused of breaking laws, you need legal advice right away.

-For answers to your questions about how to prevent and resolve business disputes, contact Roland Tong, Attorney for Manning, & Kass, Ellrod, Ramirez, Trester LLP, in Southern California by calling 949-298-6867 or by sending an email inquiry.
+For answers to your questions about how to prevent and resolve business disputes, contact Roland Tong, Attorney and Partner of Manning, & Kass, Ellrod, Ramirez, Trester LLP, in Southern California by calling 949-298-6867 or by sending an email inquiry.